 PAT testing measures a product’s earth continuity, lead polarity and insulation resistance.
 That’s why when you test a counterfeit good to the same stringent battery of tests, you can find out if it is safe to use – if the product gives out before reaching the published limits, then it is fake.

 PAT testing measures the functional and parametric requirements at extreme levels.
-Tests are carried out on the direct current and the alternate current, as well as the functional performance of the product.
-The limits of the parameters measured in the tests are what tells the buyer if the item is safe and the extent to which the product can be pushed without expiring.
+PAT tests are carried out on the direct current and the alternate current, as well as the functional performance of the product.
+The limits of the parameters measured in the PAT test are what tells the buyer if the item is safe and the extent to which the product can be pushed without expiring.

-What To Do If You Suspect A Counterfeit Good
+What To Do If You Spot A Counterfeit Good

 If you have found that the product you’re using is fake, or could be fake, the best thing to do is stop using it immediately.
 It may be worth first contacting the seller to request a refund.
 You may also want to report it to Trading Standards so that they can take action against the seller since they are putting people at risk.

-How Can You Stay Safe From Fake Goods?
+How Can You Stay Safe From Fake Electrical Goods?

 Buying a product from a reliable seller is the first step to take in order to avoid buying a product that doesn’t comply with UK Safety Standards.
 In a lot of cases, you should be looking out for these visible signs to identify an authentic product: